 Pride and ambition make you determined but not without emotions.
 It often happens that inflexibility and rigor give way to understanding and solidarity.
 You have a sunny soul!
 Proud, full of energy, and always in excellent company, your aspiration is only this: that your daily life is not ordinary.

 Sure, your constant need to be noticed sometimes overshadows those around you, but you compensate with some great qualities such as loyalty and fidelity, not to mention your generosity.

 You hate mediocrity, and there is nothing you like more than spoiling your loved ones, even if it costs you a little.
 Brilliant and passionate, you are driven by a strong ambition that pushes you to give your best both professionally and in your personal projects.
 People who know you well know this: in your company, life is a celebration that deserves to be celebrated with commitment.

 You manage to show all your talent in the organization when you have to put on some grandiose and sumptuous event for you and others.
 At work, you can’t stand half measures.
 You are always ready to take more responsibility, to implement big projects.

 You know well that recognition cannot be obtained without getting your hands a little dirty and there is nothing more beautiful for you than the appreciation of the people around you.

 Your bright energy and your inner light and strength, especially when dealing with emotions, makes your connection with Apollo strong and authentic!

 How to connect with Apollo?

 If you are a Leo and you want to connect with Apollo, you can do it by spending more time outside, doing something that makes you feel alive, and, most of all, expressing your talents the way you want.
-If you feel a bit low lately and you would like to have Apollo’s solar energy to guide your life, you can say a prayer to him or you can cast a confidence and strength spell in his name!
+If you feel a bit low lately and would like to have Apollo’s solar energy to guide your life, you can say a prayer to him or cast a confidence and strength spell in his name!